kide-vm/kide/README.md

 The above architecture is implemented.
 At the top level the RubyXCompiler works pretty much as you'd expect, by falling down the layers.
-And when it get's to the Risc layer it slots the builtin in there as if is were just normal code.
+And when it get's to the Slot layer it slots the macros in there as if is were just normal code.

 Specifically here is a list of what works:
 - if (with or without else)